-When something nice happens to us, we don’t hesitate over sharing it.
+When something pleasant happens to us, we don’t hesitate over sharing it.
 We tell someone about it, or even better, we write it down.
 Writing is what helps us make the most of a positive moment for even longer.

-3. Switch off
+3. Switch off and take time out

 4. Stay realistic